zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story-lite/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     ![top genres per movie](images/lab3-q8.png " ")

 There were a few changes to this query.
 First, there is a suquery that finds the top movies.
-The second suquery uses that as a source to find rank the movie-genre combinations.
+The second suquery uses that as a source to rank the movie-genre combinations.
 Notice, **RANK** has been updated to include a **PARTITION BY** in order to rank the top genres by movie.
 Finally, the query adds a **RATIO\_TO\_REPORT** in order to easily view that genre's contribution relative to the other top genres.

-The result appears to show that - at least for best selling movies - people select the movie regardless of its genre.
+The result appears to show that - at least for best selling movies - people select the movie with an equivalent distribution across genres.

 ## Task 7: Finding our most important customers